oscargabellini/cardano-contracts-lab/README.md

 - React 19
 - TypeScript
 - TanStack Router for navigation
+- TanStack Query for data fetching and mutations
 - Tailwind CSS for styling
 - Mesh SDK for Cardano blockchain integration
 - Vite for development and building